 This AWS was constructed in summer of 1997 and measured continuously since May 1998.
 In summer 2000, the data logger is changed from DR101M (TEAC) to CR-10X (Campbell Scientific Inc.).
-The site is to represent the cold & flat location in the north end of the Qinghai Plateau (just south of the Kunlun Pass).
+The site is to represent the cold & flat location in the north of the east-middle Tibetan Plateau.
 The sensors are mounted on several heights.